 How Is Your Credit Score Calculated?

-In order to understand how taking out a personal loan can affect your credit, it can help to know the basics of how your credit score is calculated in the first place.
-According to FICO®, a company that generates credit score profiles, there are five principal components used to calculate your FICO Score and each are weighted by importance:
+To understand how a personal loan can affect your credit, it helps to know the basics of how your credit score is calculated.
+According to FICO®, a company that generates credit scores, five principal components are used to calculate your FICO Score:

-Payment History (35%): Your history of making on-time payments to lenders is a key factor in your credit score, accounting for 35% of your score.
+• Payment History (35%): Your history of making on-time payments to lenders is a key factor, accounting for more than a third of your score.

-Amounts Owed (30%): The amount of your total credit you are currently using is the second-most important factor in your credit score.
+• Amounts Owed (30%): The amount of credit you are currently using is the second-most important factor.

 • Length of Credit History (15%): The length of time you’ve had credit accounts open, and in good standing, is also a factor.
 Opening new lines of credit will bring down the average age of your credit history.

-New Credit (10%): This factor takes into consideration the amount of new credit recently taken out.
+• New Credit (10%): This component considers the amount of new credit recently taken out.

 • Credit Mix (10%): This final factor takes into account the different types of credit you hold: credit cards, personal loans, mortgages, etc.